Warlock2008/NppCustomSnippet/README.md

-(Warnning: when i wrote this doc in my desktop , its three line, But after i uploaded it to github, it show as one line in web , please download this readme doc to local then it will show correct format.)
+(Warnning: when i wrote this doc in my desktop , its three line, But after i uploaded it to github, it show as one line in web , please download this readme doc to local then it will show correct format.
+Or , you can directly read the ReadMe.txt file , not the README.md
+)

 cmd
 $$